 I’m working with my contracted 2020 clients, and we’re all pulling together to move dates, venues, and locations.
 Communication and empathy are key, and it’s working out.
 I have amazing clients who are smart enough to know that the safety of their loved ones comes first.

-Here are some of the things I have found that are helpful when speaking to couples who are planning a 2020 wedding for later this year.
+As a Florida Keys wedding photographer, here are some of the things I have found that are helpful when speaking to couples who are planning a 2020 wedding for later this year.

 This is something I cannot stress enough; as your wedding vendors, we are in this with you.
 This has deeply impacted our lives and our businesses, and we want to remain solvent.
 Not only that, but we also are in this business because we love it.